IdeaCentre B series: B305

 The IdeaCentre B305 was also released in 2010.
 It was an AIO, like other models in the series, and received contrasting reviews from PCMag and PC Pro.

 PC Pro described the desktop as being admirably thin, comparing it to the 21.5 inch Apple iMacs.
-The B305 offered an identically sized screen, larger hard disk space (640GB) and Windows 7 as opposed to OS X. Picture was described as having a “cold grey cast” while colors were indicated to be drab.
+The B305 offered an identically sized screen, larger hard disk space (640 GB) and Windows 7 as opposed to OS X. Picture was described as having a “cold grey cast” while colors were indicated to be drab.
 The US version of the desktop offered a TV tuner and Media Center remote – however, the UK version did not have either.
 The 3 watt speakers had low volume, which necessitated the use of external speakers.
 The B305 was described by PC Pro as being suitable for Internet and office tasks, but not for use as a media center.

 PCMag was more favorable in its review of the desktop.
-The desktop, which offered an AMD Athlon II X4 2.2 GHz processor, up to 4GB RAM, and ATI Radeon HD 5450 discrete graphics, was described by PCMag as “a cut above more basic all-in-one desktops”.
+The desktop, which offered an AMD Athlon II X4 2.2 GHz processor, up to 4 GB RAM, and ATI Radeon HD 5450 discrete graphics, was described by PCMag as “a cut above more basic all-in-one desktops”.
 The pros were listed as the compact size, the discrete graphics, multi-touch 1080p HD screen, HDTV tuner, and wall mount.
 The cons were indicated to be the remote which required an IR dongle, the lack of a Blu-ray reader/writer, the lack of HDTV input besides the TV tuner, and the Microsoft Office 2007 installation, which was a trial only.

 B310

-The last of the IdeaCentre B Series desktops released in 2010, the B310 could be equipped with Intel Core i3 or i5 processors, up to 4GB RAM, and up to 1TB hard disk drive.
+The last of the IdeaCentre B Series desktops released in 2010, the B310 could be equipped with Intel Core i3 or i5 processors, up to 4 GB RAM, and up to 1 TB hard disk drive.
 The desktop offered ATI Radeon HD 5450 discrete graphics, a 21.5-inch HD screen with an aspect ratio of 16:9 and integrated stereo speakers.
 The B310 also included touchscreen features, and several software applications from Lenovo which made use of this, including touch games, PowerCinema, VeriGesture, and AutoCollage.